ChRe777/TheGoodOnes/README.md

 I had a one day class about **technial Writing** documents held by Dr. Klaus Hofer from [usabilitymapping.com](http://usabilitymapping.com/what-is-usability-mapping/)

 [Klaus Hofer Linked In](https://ca.linkedin.com/in/klaus-hofer-0547a41)

+# Personal Experience

+## Good advice is expensive

+* Never build huge monolith software system.

+You will after years always end with a [Leaning Tower of Pisa](https://en.wikipedia.org/wiki/Leaning_Tower_of_Pisa) In beginning you do not see that you build a leaning tower that will fall down.
+You will see it when it is to late.

+* Build small modular components

+Better is to build small components.
+Like small leaning towers.
+But if you see that one (of many) tower is going to become oblique then stop.
+Never build a tower with 54 levels if the tower is oblique on the first level.

+A Software goes into production and the leaning towers is full of people you can not easy get refactor this building.
+This is the same with software.
+Never build monotlith.
+They will get monsters sooner or later.
+And then it is to late.

+For example I believe Linux is a monolith compared to Minix Os.
+Which is a much better approach.